 H&R Block is leading the charge to combat tax fraud in both online and assisted tax preparation industries.
-It recently launched an online fraud resource center detailing these and other solutions.
 In addition, H&R Block introduced the Tax Identity Shield SM this year to offer tools, resources and assistance designed to help reduce risk, promote awareness and mitigate fallout, including assistance with restoration of the consumer’s tax identity.

 - Consumers understand they have a role to play in combatting tax fraud.
 They agreed that the IRS, Congress, professional tax preparers, the makers of DIY tax preparation software and taxpayers themselves all have a responsibility to address fraudulent tax filings.

 - Consumers believe that fraudulent returns are most likely to originate from DIY tax preparation software or websites.
 The percentage of people who believe this grew 14 percentage points from last year (68 percent vs. 54 percent).

 - Consumers who use a professional tax preparer want to know that tax preparers have met minimum training standards.
 Among the 63 percent of respondents who use a professional tax preparer, 90 percent support requiring tax preparers to meet minimum training standards.
 This is consistent with last year’s findings of 89 percent.

 - Consumers support consistent filing requirements, regardless of how they file their taxes.
 Eighty-eight percent (88 percent) of all respondents support requiring tax forms and documentation requirements to be the same whether using a professional tax preparer or DIY software/website.
 That is consistent with last year’s finding of 86 percent.